 But considering the Buckeyes have only one other post (5 role) player, McDonald could and probably will be a top sub for Coach Thad Matta.
 With the departure of Evan Ravenel, OSU’s post game consists of McDonald, and the inconsistent Amir Williams.

 But experience will be a major issue with McDonald as he appeared in just 19 games last season and scored 25 points.
 He appeared in 13 games as a freshman and scored two points.

 High School: Battle Creek Central

 - 2011 All-Conference selection (Southwestern Michigan Athletic Conference).

 - 2011 Battle Creek Central MVP.

-Given his cross country and track experience, McDonald is known for his ability to get up and down the court.
+Given his cross country and track experience, McDonald was known for his ability to get up and down the court.
 Speed and Stamina certainly won’t be an issue there.
 He’s a good on-ball shot blocker and will be able to help make life difficult for opposing offenses down low.
 One of his greatest strengths is rebounding – nearly anything that bounces into his general area he gets his hands on.